New York Wild Flora

 What can we do about invasive plants?

 If you are a gardener, stop planting them.
 If you are a property owner, try to eradicate them through biological means.
 Herbicides like Roundup are non-selective and will kill native or non-invasive naturalized plants as well as introduced invasive plants.
 Herbicides like Roundup have been used by farmers to kill unwanted “weeds” that may be beneficial to pollinators.
 Milkweed, the sole host plant for the monarch butterfly, is a prime example.
 But even weeds considered noxious, such as thistles, attract pollinators that will also pollinate our food plants.
 You can learn about biological controls by visiting the website of the Center for Invasive Species (invasive.org).
-And you can get tips on sustainable gardening from organizations like the Native Plant Trust (https://gobotany.nativeplanttrust.org).
+And you can get tips on sustainable gardening with native plants from organizations like ReWild Long Island (https://www.rewildlongisland.org).

 Native Flora and Native Habitats